Pat Dugan

 Patrick "Pat" Dugan is a superhero in the DC Comics Universe.
 The former adult sidekick to teenage superhero Sylvester Pemberton, the Star-Spangled Kid, Dugan is a gifted mechanic known for inventions such as the Star Rocket Racer.
-Originally called "Stripesy" while working with the Seven Soldiers of Victory and the All-Star Squadron before building a powered suit of armor dubbed S.T.R.I.P.E.
+He was originally called "Stripesy" while working with the Seven Soldiers of Victory and the All-Star Squadron before building a powered suit of armor dubbed S.T.R.I.P.E.
 (Special Tactics Robotic Integrated Power Enhancer).
 Dugan as Stripesy was created by Jerry Siegel and Hal Sherman and first appeared in Star Spangled Comics #1 (October 1941).

 Pat Dugan appeared on The CW series Stargirl, played by Luke Wilson.

 Fictional character biography

 Dugan as Stripesy in Star Spangled Comics vol. 1, 1 (October 1941).
 Art by Hal Sherman.

 Patrick "Pat" Dugan was the chauffeur of young rich-kid Sylvester Pemberton.
 He got involved in superheroics after aiding Pemberton against enemy spies.
 The two team up as embodiments of the American flag, Sylvester as the Star-Spangled Kid and Pat as Stripesy, to track down and stop the spies.

-When the Soldiers are lost in time during the late forties after battling the Nebula Man, they are rescued by the Justice League of America and returned to the present day.
+When the Soldiers are lost in time during the late forties after battling Nebula Man, they are rescued by the Justice League of America and returned to the present day.
 Batman, Hourman, and Starman retrieve Stripesy from ancient Egypt.
 Upon his return, Dugan marries a woman named Maggie, who leaves him later to raise their son Michael on her own.
 Compounding his problems is the fact that Sylvester Pemberton's black sheep relative Arthur had stolen Dugan's patents during their disappearance.
 Upon hearing about this, Sylvester returns the patents to Pat, and the two reconcile.
 Dugan is later involved with Infinity, Inc. and their battle against the Injustice Society.
 The group's first victim is Sylvester Pemberton.
-The villains Harlequin, the Dummy, and Hazard focus their attention on Dugan just days later.
+The villains Harlequin, Dummy, and Hazard focus their attention on Dugan just days later.
 Their plan is to kill him at Stellar Studios, the headquarters of Infinity, Inc. When Pat's son becomes involved, Hazard experiences a change of heart and uses her powers to save their lives.
 Dummy uses the two as bait, but Hazard throws the battle, and the group is defeated.
 Hazard willingly gives herself up to the police.

 Dugan and his new powered-exosuit, which he uses as the armored superhero the S.T.R.I.P.E.
 Art by Lee Moder (penciller), Dan Davis (inker), and Tom McCraw (colorist).

 S.T.R.I.P.E. with Stargirl, on the cover for JSA #81.
 Art by Alex Ross.